 If you’re one of the many gardeners who’ve been disappointed by bell peppers that refuse to turn red, don’t give up hope.
 There are a few things you can do to encourage your peppers to develop their full color.

 At the early stage, all the peppers are green.
-Once they start ripening they change their colors.
-A full mature bell pepper usually turns red.
-Green bell peppers are cheaper than red and yellow as they are unripe and not as sweet.
+Once they start ripening, they change their colors.
+A fully mature bell pepper usually turns red.
+Green bell peppers are cheaper than red and yellow ones as they are unripe and not as sweet.

 Well, the thing you need the most here is patience.
-Just leave the plant for some more time than you doing currently and let the fruits ripen.
+Just leave the plant for some more time than you are currently doing, and let the fruits ripen.

-Your seed packet might be saying that 6 weeks is the ideal time for getting bell peppers but to get to fully ripen ones you might need to wait for a couple of more weeks.
+Your seed packet might be saying that 6 weeks is the ideal time for getting bell peppers, but to get them to fully ripen, you might need to wait for a couple more weeks.

 How Long Does It Take for Green Bell Peppers to Turn Red?